anthonyjsmith15/UBS-CBDC-Token/README.md

 **Usage**

 Create a postgres database called deflationtoken and add the tables as displayed in 'tablesSQL'.
-You will need the secretkey and secretphrase fields for the 'secret' table for the calculations to be processed.
-Please message me here if you wish to acquire them.
+You will need the secretkey and secretphrase fields populated in the 'secret' table for the calculations to be processed.
+Please message me at antjsmith@protonmail.com if you wish to acquire them.

 Running the BoEBlockhain Java app will run UKTCTInitial, which in turn runs UKTCTv2 using CLI arguments 'uktctinitial uktctv2'.